Fortnite gives away $3 million to its first-ever solo world champion, a 16-year-old from Pennsylvania

 He said that in the last round, after finding a safe spot to scope out enemies and collecting a lot of loot to use as ammunition, his championship win “was pretty much sealed from there.”
 After celebrating his win, he turned around to hug his family members who had traveled from his hometown in Pennsylvania to see him play.

 In second place, 24-year-old Harrison “Psalm” Chang — a former professional Heroes of the Storm player — won $1.8 million.
-Epikwhale took third, winning $1.2 million.
-He has not publicly disclosed his full name.
+Shane “Epikwhale” Cotton took third, winning $1.2 million.
+He is 16 years old and from Redondo Beach, California.
 In fourth, Nate “Kreo” Kou, 18, from Parkland, Florida, won $1.05 million.

 At 24, Chang was one of the oldest competing on Sunday.